rickt/gsuitemdm/cloudfunctions/README.md

   * Log appropriate actions/events

 ## Configuration ##
-All of the GSuiteMDM cloud functions share a single configuration.
-This shared configuration is a JSON configuration file, and it lives in Google [Secret Manager](https://cloud.google.com/secret-manager/docs/).
-Each cloud function has a tiny `.yaml` file that is deployed to GCP and is used during cloud function startup to download the shared app configuration stored in Google [Secret Manager](https://cloud.google.com/secret-manager/docs/).
+All `gsuitemdm` cloud functions share a single master configuration file.
+Actually, this shared configuration "file" is a JSON configuration that lives in Google [Secret Manager](https://cloud.google.com/secret-manager/docs/).
+In order to know where to download this shared master configuration, each cloud function has a tiny `.yaml` file that is deployed along with the cloud function source code to GCP.
+This `.yaml` file specifies the 2x environment variables pointing to the [Google Secret IDs](https://cloud.google.com/secret-manager/docs/managing-secrets) of the shared master configuration, and is used during cloud function app startup to download the shared app configuration stored in Google [Secret Manager](https://cloud.google.com/secret-manager/docs/).
 For example, the [ApproveDevice](https://github.com/rickt/gsuitemdm/tree/master/cloudfunctions/approvedevice) cloud function's `.yaml` (example) configuration file looks like:
 ```
 APPNAME: approvedevice
 SM_APIKEY_ID: projects/12334567890/secrets/gsuitemdm_apikey